How To Find the Best Vehicle for Towing a Camper

 Photo by Camping World

-Smaller travel trailers, like pop-up campers, teardrop trailers, and lightweight towables, can sometimes be pulled by smaller vehicles.
+Smaller travel trailers, like pop up campers, teardrop trailers, and lightweight travel trailers, can sometimes be pulled by smaller vehicles.
 Family SUVs, minivans, and mid-size trucks are great options because they offer additional packing space inside the vehicle or truck bed.

 With larger trailers and fifth wheels, you’ll need a full-size or heavy-duty pickup truck to handle the extra weight placed on the rear suspension.
 You need to know the pin weight of the fifth wheel and ensure it doesn’t exceed your tow vehicle’s RAWR.

-The listed weights below are for 2024 models only.
-Actual ratings vary based on year, make, model, engine type, trim, and optional equipment packages.
+Editor’s Note: The listed weights below are for 2025 models only.
+Actual ratings vary based on year, make, model, and trim.
 Please consult vehicle manufacturers for the most up-to-date tow vehicle weight ratings.

 Want to learn about other RVs?
 Subscribe to the Camping World YouTube channel, and never miss a video.